 Video conversation with Northern Beaches Secondary College, Balgowlah Boys Campus

-In this video, Mark Scott, Secretary of the NSW Department of Education, sits down with Principal, Paul Sheather, Deputy Principal, Ben Seldon, and students of Northern Beaches Secondary College, Balgowlah Boys Campus.
+In this video, Mark Scott, former Secretary of the NSW Department of Education, sits down with Principal, Paul Sheather, Deputy Principal, Ben Seldon, and students of Northern Beaches Secondary College, Balgowlah Boys Campus.
 Mark hears first-hand how the school’s focus on explicit teaching has helped it become one of the state’s top performing schools in English.